 The Company's head office is located at 32nd Street, Bonifacio Global City, 1635 Taguig City, NCR Fourth District, Philippines.
 The office space occupied by the Company is leased from a third party.
 As a holding company, the Company does not utilize a significant amount of office space.
-The Company intends to transfer its head office to Ayala Triangle Gardens Tower 2, Paseo de Roxas corner Makati Avenue, Makati City 1226 Metro Manila, Philippines, subject to the approval by the stockholders in the 2025 annual stockholders' meeting.
-As of May 15, 2025, there were no definite plans of acquiring properties in the next twelve months.
+The Company intends to transfer its head office to Ayala Triangle Gardens Tower 2, Paseo de Roxas corner Makati Avenue, Makati City 1226 Metro Manila, Philippines, subject to the approval by the stockholders in the 2025 ASM.
+As of February 28, 2025, there were no definite plans of acquiring properties in the next twelve months.
 Nonetheless, the Company plans to continually participate in future projects that become available to it and will disclose the same in accordance with the applicable disclosure rules under the SRC.